callnow

 Uses of Cash Flow Statement

-If a business wishes to be successful, then it should always have sufficient cash.
-This helps it to pay back bank loans, buy raw materials, or invest to get profitable returns.
+If a business wishes to be successful, it should always have sufficient cash.
+This helps it pay back bank loans, buy raw materials, or invest to earn profitable returns.
 A business is considered bankrupt if it doesn’t have enough cash to pay its debts.

 Mentioned below are some benefits of a cash flow statement: